diced/zipline-docs/README.md

 # zipline-docs

-WIP refactor to fumadocs + next.js app dir
+WIP refactor to fumadocs + next.js app dir, many things may be broken